-Albany Law School welcomes students from a wide variety of backgrounds into its rich intellectual community.
-To meet the needs of all students, the law school offer special services for nontraditional students, students with disabilities, veterans, multicultural students and students of all faiths.
+Albany Law School welcomes students from a wide variety of backgrounds into its rich intellectual community, to meet the needs of our students, the law school offer special services for nontraditional students, students with disabilities, veterans, multicultural students and students of all faiths.
 “We believe learning about other people’s experiences is relevant to everyone’s well being.
 By learning how to find common ground you may find your occasional human interactions more fruitful and engaging.”

 Comments are welcomed!
 Our commitment to diversity requires inclusion in ordder to be effective, so please share your ideas for new posts, web links, legal articles, court rulings, positive and uplifting quotes.
 Share via email to BLOG’s Executive Editor, Pershia M. Wilkins at: firstname.lastname@example.org or stop by her office in the Admissions suite.